-It's easy to see why.
-This 34-footer offers about as much fishing room as you could expect to find on any non-diesel-powered boat.
+It’s easy to see why.
+This 34-foot Venture boat offers about as much fishing room as you could expect to find on any non-diesel-powered boat.
 Furthermore, Venture offers the boat with a lengthy standard-equipment list and a near-custom level of fit and finish.
 You can also customize the boat to a high degree to meet your particular needs.

-Venture Marine builds its boats using the highest quality resins and the latest coring techniques.
+Venture boats are built using the highest quality resins and the latest coring techniques.
 The hullsides, deck and hatches are all cored with Divinycell for maximum strength and weight reduction, and the hull bottom is hand-laid with solid fiberglass and Kevlar.
 The foam cores are vacuum-bagged in place for perfect bonding, and the transom is cored with a ceramic matrix that offers superior compression strength.